elioscordo/hoverdroid/README.md

 ## Autonomous Control
 The new android phone have a built in depth depth camera.
 Is it feasible to build such a system ?

+## Notes
+Wireless debug
+adb tcpip 5555
+Get the device IP from wifi details of the phone adb connect 192.168.1.133:5555

+To be dev in xiaomi tap MIU version